conorbmurphy/galvanizereference/README.md

  * Impute the values with a prediction (e.g. mean, mode)
 * Ignore them and hope your model can handle them

+One trick for imputation is to add another column to your model that's your variable imputed with a third column that's binary for whether you did impute it.
+Using this method, your model can unlearn the imputation if you shouldn't have done it.

 Exploratory plots such as scattermatrix.

 ---